apache/juddi/readme.txt

 Here's some quick notes for building, testing and deploying JUDDI from source.

-1) Acquire a JDK5 or higher and setup the JAVA_HOME environment variable
+1) Acquire a JDK8 or higher and setup the JAVA_HOME environment variable
 2) Acquire Apache Maven.
-Known working version: 3.0.4
+Known working version: 3.2.1 or newer
 3) Setup an environment variable, MAVEN_OPTS=-Xmx768m -XX:MaxPermSize=512m
 4) Make sure the Maven/bin folder and the JDK/bin folders are in the current path
 5) execute "mvn clean install"